SignLLM: Sign Language Production Large Language Models: More Details of Prompt2Sign

-\begin{itemize} \item \textbf{How to complete ``txt to skels''?} We read the fifth txt file of each folder in turn, the number of lines in the txt file represents the number of frames of the folder corresponding to the video, we read a line of txt (150 numbers, separated by Spaces, a frame of information), plus a space, and then add a count value (the current line divided by the total number of lines, representing the progress bar), add a space after the count value, Then add the second line txt and continue to repeat the above.
-Then we put a txt (a piece of video information, the total number of numbers in it = 151* video frames) into a line of content, in this conversion process, tens of thousands of videos are all stored in our standard format. \end{itemize}
+\begin{itemize} \item \textbf{How to complete ``txt to compressed data''?} We read the fifth txt file of each folder in turn, the number of lines in the txt file represents the number of frames of the folder corresponding to the video.
+We read a line of txt (150 numbers, separated by Spaces, a frame of information), plus a space, and then add a count value (the current line divided by the total number of lines, representing the progress bar), add a space after the count value, Then add the second line txt and continue to repeat the above.
+Then we put a txt (video information, the total number of numbers in it = 151 $\times$ video frames) into a line of content, in turn, tens of thousands of videos are all stored in our standard format. \end{itemize}